atmos-python/atmos/README.rst

 Installation
 ============

-This module can be installed with pip:
+To install this module, download and run the following:

 .. code:: bash

-    $ pip install atmos
+    $ python setup.py install

-If you use Anaconda, it is preferable to install with conda:
+If you would like to edit and develop the code, you can instead install in develop mode

 .. code:: bash

-    $ conda install -c mcgibbon atmos
+    $ python setup.py develop

 Development version
 ===================